mmerkin/Mitogenes2tree/README.md

 ```
 ## Running

-A detailed description of how to generate the input files is provided here.
+A detailed description of how to generate the input files is provided [here](Instructions/Input_files.md)

 To run: